pluralsh/bootstrap/README.md

 A plural installation repo will have a folder structure like this:

 ```
-helm-values/ # git crypted helm values to be used for app installs
+helm-values/ # git-crypted helm values to be used to bootstrap your setup.
+Avoid editing unless necessary
 - ${app}.yaml # value overrides
 - ${app}-defaults.yaml # default values we generate on install

+helm/ # helm values files that are meant to be user-editable, used for setup of many common components
+- *.yaml{.liquid} # `.liquid` extension signifies the helm values file can be templated

 bootstrap/ # setup for apps within your cluster fleet, this is the root service-of-services that bootstraps everything recursively

 resources/ # additional third party setup manifests for common k8s add-on concerns like observability and policy enforcement.
+Can be useful learning resources, but no default setup uses thse

 terraform/
   - mgmt # module for setting up your management cluster
+  - core-infra # Sets up base networking and dns.
+Can also be used for similar cross-cutting infra concerns
   - modules
   - - clusters
   - - - {cloud} # we've crafted some reusable modules for setting up clusters on most major clouds, feel free to use these in stacks or wherever